-Members wishing to exhibit knitted items should enroll in Visual Arts Fiber (if original) or Heritage Arts (if made from a pattern).
-Members who enroll in Clothing & Textiles with the intent of pursuing quilting can exhibit in the non-clothing exhibit category in STEAM Clothing 1-FUNdamentals.
-Quilts exhibited in the Clothing & Textiles area will be judged using a rubric that evaluates the sewing skills and construction of the item.
-All work on the quilt MUST be completed by the 4-H member.
+Members wishing to exhibit knitted items should enroll in Visual Arts Fiber (if original) or Visual Art Heritage Arts (if made from a pattern).
+We strongly encourage youth interested in pursuing quilting to enroll and exhibit in the Visual Arts Quilting project area.
+Youth may still exhibit quilts in any level of Clothing as a "Sewn Non-Clothing" item, but these quilts will be judged using the Clothing rubric that evaluates the sewing skills and construction of the item.
+If exhibiting quilts in the Clothing area, all work on the quilt MUST be completed by the 4-H member.
 You cannot exhibit a quilt that was quilted by someone else.
 Quilts can be hand OR machine quilted as long as ALL work is completed by the exhibitor.

-- 1. All garments and articles must be checked in on Friday, July 12, between 12:00pm-1:00pm Exhibitors will sign up for a color-coded judging and modeling time upon checking in their garments.
-The garments will be judged and modeled on Friday, July 12, beginning at 1:00 p.m.
-Garments will not be placed on display unless covered in a clear plastic bag (no garment bags).
+- 1. Garments will not be placed on display unless covered in a clear plastic bag (no garment bags).
 Exhibit tags should be attached to the GARMENT, not to the hanger. - 2.
-Release time will be Saturday, July 13, 2019 at the general project release time, 3:30-4:30 p.m. - 3.
+Release time will be Saturday at the general project release time, 5:00-6:00 p.m. - 3.
 Garments will be judged on the 4-H'er for fit, then will be placed on hanger for further review.
 However, if a 4-H'er will not be present for the 4-H Show, they may consider making garment for another person who must be present to be judged, OR send a picture of person wearing the garment (front and back views) and a description of what the member learned.
 Only the exhibitor who made the garment is eligible for a ribbon and premium.
 If a pattern was used to make the garment, the pattern instructions are to be included in the exhibit. - 4.
 Suggested techniques for each project are listed.
 A project should show advancement in techniques from year to year.
-Purchased and constructed garments should include a photo, no larger than 4" x 6", inside of individual wearing garment. - 5.
-Time schedule: 12:00p.m.-1:00p.m.
-Check in
+Purchased and constructed garments should include a photo, no larger than 4" x 6", inside of individual wearing garment.